SiliconLabs/gecko-os-js/README.md

   ws.close();

   // note: the websocket will not be immediately closed
-  // WiConnect will keep the websocket open until all stream data has been read
+  // ZentriOS will keep the websocket open until all stream data has been read
   // e.g.
   // > read 0 1
   // > [2015-03-23 | 03:21:37: Closed: 0]